Local workers - Individual income - Administrative and Support Services

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the Administrative and Support Services individual income levels in Cairns in 2016 compared to Queensland shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income persons (those earning less than $500 per week).
+Analysis of the Administrative and Support Services individual income levels in the Lismore City in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).

-Overall, 5.2% of the Administrative and Support Services earned a high income, and 19.4% earned a low income, compared with 8.1% and 25.7% respectively for Queensland.
+Overall, 3.9% of the Administrative and Support Services earned a high income, and 25.8% earned a low income, compared with 11.1% and 23.5% respectively for New South Wales.

-The major differences between the weekly income of the Administrative and Support Services in Cairns and Queensland were:
+The major differences between the weekly income of the Administrative and Support Services in the Lismore City and New South Wales were: